A bit about me...

 I'm committed to ongoing professional development which has included subjects such as trauma, suicide, eating disorders, addiction, sand tray therapy, relationship work, autistic spectrum disorders and energy work.
 I also have knowledge and experience with working with medication.

 My own life has, at times been very challenging, yet I feel that this allows me to empathise with many different people and life situations.
-I am the mother of a large, grown up family and currently live in Bristol with my long term partner, a tiny dog and a huge, obstinate cat.
+I am the mother of a large, grown up family and currently live in Bristol with my long term partner, and a very small dog.

 Depression & Anxiety